Sangamchoudhary/AsteroidBlaster/README.md

-﻿# Welcome to CANVAS 2D SHOOTING
+﻿# Welcome to ASTEROID BLASTER - 2D SHOOTING GAME

 Hi!  my first html canvas **game**, I have created this using vanilla JavaScript.
 You can see the **Controls** and **Rules** below